coleduclos/drpepper/Task_1/Dr_Pepper_Cloud_Design.md

 Break down the monolithic application into microservices by:

 1. "Strangling" the system - all new features should be architected as microservices.
-2. Using small pieces at a time, begin to break apart the system and rearchitect as microservices.
+2. Using small chunks at a time, begin to break apart the legacy system and rearchitect as microservices.
 3. Run these microservices in Docker containers, managed by AWS EC2 Container Service or Kubernetes.

 ### Database
 #### Riak
 Migrate the Riak DBs to Amazon's DynamoDB Service.
-DynamoDB is fully managed, integrates with AWS Lambda (enabling apps to automatically change due to data changes), can be backed up with S3, and supports both document and key-value data structures.
+DynamoDB is fully managed, integrates with AWS Lambda (enabling apps to automatically change due to data changes), backed up with S3, and supports both document and key-value data structures.

 #### SQLite
 If the SQLite DB is **not** read only, it is suggested that the DB be migrated to a RDS like AWS Aurora, MySQL, or MariaDB to ensure data consistancy, avoidance of write locks on the DB, etc.